peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### FromObject
-    public static CBORObject FromObject​(com.upokecenter.numbers.EDecimal otherValue) Generates a CBOR object from a decimal number.
+    public static CBORObject FromObject​(com.upokecenter.numbers.EDecimal otherValue) Generates a CBOR object from a decimal number.<p> NOTE: In version 4.0, the behavior of this method is likely to change, especially for not-a-number values, infinity, negative zeros, and zero-exponent numbers (many integers). </p>

 **Parameters:**